Downtown Historical Park

 Historical Park and Attractions

 Residents of Romulus are dedicated to preserving the area's rich history.
 Members of the Historical Society conduct a variety of special programs, celebrations, and events throughout the year to commemorate the town's pioneering settlers.

 The Romulus Historical Park is set in the center of downtown on Hunt Street and demonstrates the community's commitment to blending the old with the new.

-For more information about park rentals, please complete the application below and please call Community Services to confirm availability at (734) 942-7545.
+For more information about park rentals, please complete the application below and call Parks and Recreation to confirm availability at 734-942-7545.

 The historic Samuel Kingsley House demonstrates how the area's earliest families lived during the 19th century.
-Built in 1855, this preserved home offers a glimpse into the past and features some original artifacts, furnishings, household tools and kitchenware.
-It also houses the local historic archives which contains old maps, genealogies, assessment rolls and early Romulus history.
+Built in 1855, this preserved home offers a glimpse into the past and features some original artifacts, furnishings, household tools, and kitchenware.
+It also houses the local historic archives which contain old maps, genealogies, assessment rolls, and early Romulus history.

 The Wabash Freight House was built around the turn of the century (1900).
 It stood on a wye of track that connected the old Wabash and Pere Marquette lines.
 The track lines, and their intersections, do still exist today in Romulus and are now the Norfolk Southern and CSX lines.

 The 1923 Monitor Windmill Model C originally stood on a farm in Sumpter Township.
 In 1970, Tutt Mach moved the windmill to his home in Romulus.
 He donated it to the Romulus Historical Society in 1986.
 Sheldon Chandler took on the restoration project and it was completed on May 4, 2004, with the help of numerous volunteers.

 The caboose, originally built in 1949, was retired by CSX and donated to the City of Romulus.
 It was placed on a set of tracks in the Romulus Historical Park.